yomajo/Flask-Experiments/README.md

 ### Products CRUD

-`/users` - flask-login, Session to register, login users and based on `clearance` level allow / disallow to access certain routes
+`/users` - flask-login, to register, login users and based on `clearance` level allow / disallow to access certain routes.

+See `required_clearance` decorator for role-based access control.